@Jonne Roriz

 @Satiro Sodre

 Several sports photographers have become Outex friends over the years.
 Some work for top publications in various countries around the world in both sports and photojournalism; swimming, diving, sailing, triathlon, athletics, newspapers, blogs, and sports.
-Examples include Jonne Roriz, Olivier Morin, Bryan Keane, Satiro Sodre, Jack Spitzer, and Mike Lewis, representing various countries like Brazil, France, Ireland, and the United States.
+Examples include Jonne Roriz, Olivier Morin, Bryan Keane, Satiro Sodre, Jack Spitzer, and Mike Lewis, representing various countries like Brazil, France, Ireland, the UK, and the United States.
 We're lucky to count on their input, feedback, and constructive criticism over the years.
 And some of this feedback makes its way into our innovation and patented design.
 You can visit their profiles in our Ambassadors pages, with links to their profiles and social media.

 @Olivier Morin